DevynJohnson/Get2KnowMe/README.md

 - **Explicit Consent**: Users must provide explicit consent to the Terms of Service and Privacy Policy during registration, including age confirmation and agreement to data processing.
 - **Right of Access & Deletion**: Users can access, export, or delete their data at any time via the application interface or by contacting support.
 - **Data Minimization**: Only essential information is collected for account creation and communication passport functionality.
 No unnecessary or sensitive data is collected beyond what is required for the service.
+  - **User Search Privacy**: User Search is designed for privacy - searching for users requires a full username, a valid passcode, or scanning a QR code.
+Partial matches are not allowed, and users can opt out of appearing in search results entirely.
+This helps ensure that only those with explicit information can find a user profile.
+  - **Social Privacy Controls**: Users can toggle on/off their ability to appear in search results and whether they can receive follow requests, directly from their Profile Settings.
+This gives users full control over their discoverability and social interactions.
 - **Data Security**: Passwords are securely hashed (bcrypt).
 All data is encrypted in transit (HTTPS).
 Passport data is only visible when a user chooses to share their passcode or QR code.
 - **Database Encryption**: Personally identifiable information (PII) is encrypted at the field level in MongoDB using [mongoose-field-encryption](https://www.npmjs.com/package/mongoose-field-encryption), ensuring sensitive data is protected at rest.
 - **Children’s Privacy & Parental Consent**: The platform restricts use to those 16+ (or 13+ in the UK) unless verifiable parental consent is provided, in line with GDPR and UK GDPR requirements.
 For underage users, no personal data is stored until a parent or guardian provides explicit consent via a secure, tokenized email workflow.
 All pending registration data is encrypted at rest using field-level encryption (email, username, and password).
 The parent receives a unique consent link, and only upon their approval is the child's account created and data stored.
 If consent is declined, all pending data is securely deleted.
 If consent is neither granted or denied, temporary registration data is automatically deleted after 24 hours.